 Three: we design for a connection to nature.
 To better learn how to cherish the world we live in, we need to spend more time walking the earth, experiencing the elements, and living with the natural cycles of the seasons.
 Once our appreciation for the abundance we have received is realized, it can begin to blossom into the small and large decisions we make in our daily lives.
 In one of our residential projects, Maison Duane, we redesigned the entryway with slatted white oak allowing the warm afternoon sun to trickle in.
 A subtle detail, like such, brings to life the natural wonders we sometimes forget to stop and appreciate everyday.

 Our Ateliers are built with this same mindframe, putting an emphasis on strengthening the relationship we have to the natural luxuries offered in the Hamptons.
 We are constantly inspired by the nature around us; there is nothing like the spirit of the ocean.
 We created our surf collection, with one-of-a-kind, handcrafted surfboards, inspired by this spirit.
 Riding a wave and being physically so in tune with the push and pulls of the water, we have such a passion for a bodily connection to our Earth.

 Our close knit team of architects, craftsmen, designers, marketers, and thinkers have created a small community of those who share these values we use to navigate the journey of mindful living.
-This Earth Month, we reflect and check our relationship with Mother Nature, ultimately reminding ourselves why we exist as a design studio, an architecture firm, and as inhabitants of this wonderful shared home.
+This Earth Month, we reflect and check our relationship with our "Spaceship Earth", ultimately reminding ourselves why we exist as a design studio, an architecture firm, and as inhabitants of this wonderful shared home.
 We go forward not in fear, but with abundance and love, not in single strides but collectively as a whole.